steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 The model assumes that the short rate follows a Gaussian process, allowing for both positive and negative levels.
 It also assumes that rate volatility is constant and independent of the level of the short rate.
 This modelling choice is inconsistent with empirical restults.
 While rates can go negative (though mostly inconceivable at 1973), the short-rate volatility generally do depend on the level of the short rate.
 Short-rates also exhibit mean-reversion as opposed to having a constant drift.
 Later generations of short-rate models are invented to address these issues.

 #### Equilibrium Short-Rate Model
-Note that the Merton's model belongs to a subclass of the short-rate model called the *Equilibrium short-rate model*.
-This class of model generally cannot fit to the initial term structure, By allowing $$\mu = \mu_t$$ to depend on time, we obtain the **Ho-Lee Model**, which is an *Arbitrage-Free short-rate model*, one can fit the initial term structure by varying $$\mu_t$$ deterministically over time.
+Note that the Merton's model belongs to a subclass of the short-rate model called the **equilibrium model**.
+This class of model cannot fit to the initial term structure exactly.
+This is because the yield curve generated by some short-rate models can assume only certain forms.
+There is another class of short-rate models called the **arbitrage-free model**. which allows $$\mu = \mu_t$$ to depend on time.
+For the Merton model, if we let $$mu$$ to a deterministic funciton of time, then we obtain the **Ho-Lee Model** that can fit the initial term structure exactly by varying $$\mu_t$$ deterministically over time.

-### Bond Pricing in Merton's Model
+### Derivation of the Bond Pricing in Merton's Model
-The price of a zero-coupon bond is given by:
+The price of a $$T$$-year ZCB is given by:

 $$P(t,T) = \exp\left(-(T-t)r_t - \frac{\mu \left(T-t\right)^2}{2} + \frac{\sigma^2\left(T-t\right)^3}{6}\right)$$

-### Derivation of the Bond Price Formula
-We will derive the formula for the zero-coupon bond prices two different ways.
-The first is to solve stochastic integral directly, while the second is to "guess" the form of the solution and solve it by matching the bond price formula to the guessed solution.
+We will derive this formula two different ways.
+The first is to solve stochastic integral directly and the second is to "guess" the form of the solution and solve it by matching the bond price formula to the guessed solution.
+Even though I call the second way the "guessed" solution, it is actually based on the observation that the Merton model falls in the category of the affine term-structure model, whose prices are all of the form $$A(t, T)exp(-B(t, T) r_t)$$.
+This will be covered in later posts.

 #### Direct Solution
 1. Start with the general bond pricing equation: